How is Fintech changing B2B & B2C Finance?

 Fintech, as we know it today, gained traction in the early 2000s with the dot.com bubble.
 By 2010 flip phones were out of fashion and the age of smartphones began, catapulting the growth of fintech companies.

-Fast forward to 2020, when the Australian fintech market was valued at more than $4 billion, with payments, wallets and supply chain services comprising 30% of the landscape.
+By 2020, the Australian fintech market was valued at more than $4 billion, with payments, wallets and supply chain services comprising 30% of the landscape.
 Lending focused fintech businesses were a close second, making up 29% of Australian fintech companies.

 The business of Fintech